satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing initially via GitHub (github.com/satra/scientific-review), followed by dynamic, interactive, real-time collaboration via Google Docs (docs.google.com).
-We found the collaborative editing and reviewing through the use of these tools to be enjoyable and efficient, while exposing technological as well as sociological limitations.
+The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing initially via GitHub, followed by dynamic, interactive, real-time collaboration via Google Docs.
+While we found the collaborative editing and reviewing through the use of these tools to be mostly enjoyable and efficient, it exposed technological as well as sociological limitations.

+With regard to technological limitations, we were unable to go back and forth between the two software environments because we would not be able to make use of their respective version control and comment histories.
+To this end,

+Indeed, with the availability of opensource tools (e.g., pandoc) and open programming interfaces to Google Docs, we were quickly able to meld GitHub’s code review environment and Google’s collaborative document editing platform in a version-controlled open-access repository on GitHub (github.com/satra/OpenEvaluationArticle).

+current code review systems are optimized for well-structured text, not for less structured prose or for data, and do not include quantitative assessment of the quality of reviews and the contributions of reviewers, and are not visually intuitive for a non-programmer to quickly navigate.

+Indeed, with the availability of opensource tools (e.g., pandoc) and open programming interfaces to Google Docs, we were quickly able to meld GitHub’s code review environment and Google’s collaborative document editing platform in a version-controlled open-access repository on GitHub (github.com/satra/OpenEvaluationArticle).

+However, even with these customizations, our experience helped to expose technological as well as sociological limitations to current version control and collaborative editing tools for article review.
 With regard to technological limitations, current code review systems are optimized for well-structured text, not for less structured prose or for data, and do not include quantitative assessment of the quality of reviews and the contributions of reviewers, and are not visually intuitive for a non-programmer to quickly navigate.

-With the availability of opensource tools (e.g., pandoc) and open programming interfaces to Google Docs, we were quickly able to recreate the evolution of the article in a version controlled repository on Github (github.com/satra/OpenEvaluationArticle).

 With regard to sociological limitations, we did not announce the article to the entire scientific community for feedback but to a small number of